RobustInterpretation/Understanding-Distributional-Ambiguity-via-Non-robust-Chance-Constraint/README.md

 - **func_rho_N_epsilon_delta_order4.m**: to find the equivalent ambiguity radius rho given the pair of (epsilon, delta) with 4th order reformulation solving the DRO problem and center distribution P0 assumed as multivariate normal distribution;

-- **func_rho_T_epsilon_delta_cvx.m**: to find the equivalent ambiguity radius rho given the pair of (epsilon, delta) with 4th order reformulation solving the DRO problem and center distribution P0 assumed as multivariate t distribution;
+- **func_rho_T_epsilon_delta_order4.m**: to find the equivalent ambiguity radius rho given the pair of (epsilon, delta) with 4th order reformulation solving the DRO problem and center distribution P0 assumed as multivariate t distribution;